oxxido/kambda/README.md

 # Requirements

 * Node
 * PostgreSQL database running on port 5432.
-A database needs to be created having one table with 3 fields.
+A database needs to be created
-* Using __pgAdmin__ user permissions should be set to allow read, write, delete operations.
-	+ id:  data type _serial_ which performs auto increment starting at 1.
-It also ensures the field is _Not Null_.
-Also set the field to be the _primary key_,
-	+ text:  type _name_,
-	+ done: type _Boolean_
+* Sequelize will create the tables if none exists

 ## Installation